Phonograph records first appeared in the 1880s, when they competed with the existing phonograph cylinder.

 Having commissioned the pressing of 300 vinyl records in a specific translucent red, Laurence then destroyed the newly-pressed records, cutting them into hundreds of pieces, in readiness for final assembly of ‘Write-Record-Press-Destroy (Red)’, 2019.

 Search ‘Laurence Poole Bandcamp’ online to listen to the album composed and recorded for the sculpture.

 4’33” was conceived circa 1947-8 and ‘composed’ as a three-movement composition in 1952.
 Rather than silence, the composition consists of the sound of the environment in which a piece would be played.
 Cage’s concept was that any sounds could be considered as music, much like Duchamp’s concept that anything one considers to be art, is art.
 4’33” was not Cage’s title – it was a title given by others after its first performance was timed at that length of time.

 Inspired by Cage, Laurence’s track ‘I Seen the Light’ - side 1 track 4 of Beautiful Crazy - is exactly 4 minutes 33 seconds long.
-The album features 8 tracks of music: in the course of cutting the records into pieces Laurence has, in effect, created silence – a fitting notion on which to overlay the soundtrack of the environment in which ‘Vinyl Revival (Red)’ finds itself.
+The album features 8 tracks of music: in the course of cutting the records into pieces Laurence has created a fitting notion on which to overlay the soundtrack of the environment in which ‘Write-Record-Press-Destroy (Red)’ finds itself.